joshbegley/nyt-latest/README.md

 **Christine McVie, of Fleetwood Mac, Is Dead at 79**\
-`As a singer, songwriter and keyboardist, she was a driving force behind one of the most popular rock bands of the 1970s and ’80s.`\
+`As a singer, songwriter and keyboardist, she was a prolific force behind one of the most popular rock bands of the 1970s and ’80s.`\
 https://nytimes.com/2022/11/30/arts/music/christine-mcvie-dead.html?searchResultPosition=1

 **Scooter Driver Who Struck and Killed Actress Gets Up to 3 Years**\